mulles/Doc_Projekt-Labor_SOC/README.md

 # Doc_Projekt-Labor_SOC
-Documentation Projekt-Labor State of Charge (SOC) with KalmanFilter (KF) for Lead Acid
+Documentation (Projektarbeit) for Projekt-Labor @ Beuth University for Applied Science Embedded State of Charge (SOC) Algorithm for Lead Acid Battery

+This document describes the research, implementation and verification of an embedded SOC algorithm for lead acid.
+The Algo is based on KalmanFilter (KF).

+TODO: write howto compile/build project local with pandoc.
+COULDDO Add continous integration to build on remote machine aka server